tyconsulting/blog.tyang.github.io/_posts/2016-03-17-oms-log-analytics-forwarder-aka-oms-gateway-preview.md

 tags:
   - OMS
 ---
-Over the last few days, I had the privilege to review and test a new component of the OMS family called “OMS Log Analytics Forwarder”.
+Over the last few days, I had the privilege to review and test a new component of the OMS family called "OMS Log Analytics Forwarder".
 Since this component has now been released for public preview, I’d like to dedicate this post to my experience with OMS Log Analytics Forwarder so far.
 <h3>Initial Configuration</h3>
-First of all, you can download the bits and documentation from Microsoft Download site here: <a title="https://www.microsoft.com/en-us/download/details.aspx?id=51603&amp;WT.mc" href="https://www.microsoft.com/en-us/download/details.aspx?id=51603&amp;WT.mc">https://www.microsoft.com/en-us/download/details.aspx?id=51603&amp;WT.mc</a>
+First of all, you can download the bits and documentation from Microsoft Download site here: <a title="https://www.microsoft.com/en-us/download/details.aspx?id=51603&WT.mc" href="https://www.microsoft.com/en-us/download/details.aspx?id=51603&WT.mc">https://www.microsoft.com/en-us/download/details.aspx?id=51603&WT.mc</a>

 In my lab, I have created a new VM running Windows Server 2016 TP4 Server Core.
 I firstly installed the OMS Direct MMA agent, then the OMS Log Analytics Forwarder using command: